-Help Impact provided funds to pay for rehabilitation courses of six adopted children starting from December 2018.
+Help Impact provided funds to pay for rehabilitation courses of adopted children.
 The rehabilitation courses of some of the children will contribute to the improvement of self-support skills so that children can cover their basic needs including feeding, dressing and doing personal hygiene without external help.
 Other children will start learning to walk between classrooms in school, to use staircases where there are no access ramps, and to use public transport without support of their parents.

 Impact of this project

 - Improving skills – the rehabilitation courses are designed to help children to gain more motor skills and improve those skills developed during previous treatments.

 - Socialisation – improved skills will allow children to become more independent and so to have more opportunities to interact with others and have a social life.

 - Potential for more adoptions of children with special needs – we see this project as collaboration between charities and parents of adopted children.
 The availability of projects supporting families with disabled children makes potential parents more confident that they will be able to meet the child’s needs and so increases the likelihood of potential adoptions.